Antoinette Sterling: Professional career in England and British Empire

+Originally raised as a Quaker, she became a believer in Christian Science after belonging to various sects; she refused to wear fashionable low-necked dresses and received permission to wear an outfit of her own choosing at a command performance before Queen Victoria.
+She believed that music could move people spiritually and often sang for free in prisons.

 Australia and New Zealand

-In 1893, she embarked on an Australasian tour for T. P. Hudson.
-Her tour of Australia included Adelaide, Melbourne, and Sydney.
+In 1893, Sterling embarked on an Australasian tour for T. P. Hudson, which included Adelaide, Melbourne, and Sydney.
 Her husband, having grown ill, remained behind in Adelaide while she toured the rest of Australia.
 She sang seven times in the Centennial Hall in Sydney to crowds totaling more than 25,000.
 Before traveling to New Zealand, she visited schools, hospitals, and social reform associations.

 When she arrived in Auckland from Sydney, she was greeted by Annie Jane Schnackenberg, national president of the Women's Christian Temperance Union of New Zealand.
 At their meeting at the Grand Hotel, Schnackenberg presented Sterling with a bouquet of white camellias (a suffragist symbol) and maiden hair fern "as a co-worker in the organisation."
 It was clear from a news article expounding on Sterling's career that her work was greatly admired: "Antoinette Sterling comes to show us how a perfect voice, perfectly educated, and controlled by a perceptive, devotional, and feeling mind, can lead us to heights and breadths and lengths and depths of musical delight such as we have not before understood."

 On July 9, 1893, while on her way to a concert in Dunedin, she received notice of her husband's death in Australia.
 She continued and performed at Garrison Hall before returning to Australia.

 End of career and death

-In 1895 she revisited America but soon returned to London.
+Sterling revisited America in 1876 and 1895 for a few months before returning to London.

 In the winter of 1902–1903, her farewell tour was announced.
-Her last appearance was at East Ham on October 15, 1903, and the last song she sang was 'Crossing the Bar.'
-She died at her residence in Hampstead on January 10, 1904, and was cremated at Golder's Green, where she was interred.
+Her last appearance was at East Ham on October 15, 1903, and the last song she sang was "Crossing the Bar".

+Sterling died at her residence in Hampstead, London, on January 10, 1904, and was cremated at Golders Green, where her ashes were interred.

 Family

-She was survived by a son and a daughter, both popular vocalists at the time.
-After her death, her son, Malcolm Sterling Mackinlay(1876–1952), wrote about her life in Antoinette Sterling and Other Celebrities (1906 Hutchinson).
-Her son's daughter was the romance novelist Leila Antoinette Sterling Mackinlay, who was named in her honour.
+Sterling was survived by a son and a daughter, both popular vocalists at the time.
+After her death, her son, Malcolm Sterling Mackinlay (1876–1952), wrote about her life in Antoinette Sterling and Other Celebrities (1906 Hutchinson).
+Malcolm's daughter was the romance novelist Leila Antoinette Sterling Mackinlay, who was named in her honor.